heroku/kafka-packaging-scripts/README.md

 ## Step 1: Decide the scope of the CP release

-First you must decide which features, bugs, etc. should be part of the CP release.
+First you must decide which features, bugs, etc. should be part of the CP release (for simplicity we ignore the question which projects/components should be included in the first place).
 This decision is technically captured as a _git tag_ in the various CP projects (e.g. `v1.2.3` would label the 1.2.3 release of a project), where such git tags are normally created for final releases as well alpha/beta/rc releases.
 Snapshot releases are often
 different:  here, you would typically refer to a _git branch_ instead of a git tag.